VaishnaviNandakumar/flask-registration-templates/README.md

 ### To Use

 1. Set up a virtual environment and install dependencies
 ```
 pip install -r requirements.txt
 ```
-2. ForSQL database, create a table in MySQL and configure the username and password for use.
+2. For SQL database, create a table in MySQL and configure the username and password for use.
 ```
 cd sql
 python app.py --t template1 --u root --p samplepw --db tablename
 ```
-3. For NoSQL database, add the connection string in userClass.py
+3. For NoSQL database, add the connection string to userClass.py.
 ```
 cd mongo
 python app.py --t template2